argoproj/argo-cd/docs/user-guide/best_practices.md

    config changes to, prevents this from happening.

-## Leaving Rroom For Imperativeness
+## Leaving Room For Imperativeness

 It may be desired to leave room for some imperativeness/automation, and not have everything defined in your Git manifests.
 For example, if you want the number of your deployment's replicas to be